-Plaintiff was injured pre-riding a race course when he struck a barrier closing a street.
-Although the release was determined to be valid under Utah’s law, the court determined the Utah legislature had created laws and regulations to protect people that voided the release.
+The plaintiff was injured pre-riding a race course when he struck a barrier closing a street.
+Although the release was determined to be valid under Utah’s law, the court determined the Utah legislature had created laws and regulations to protect people who voided the release.

 What is confusing is, but for a race being held at that location at a later date, everyone would be immune from suit for a road closure.
 Meaning cities and transportation departments are hard if not impossible to sue.
 How then could a race sponsor be sued for an accident on a road before the race?